-For the amateur paranormal investigator and horror fan, if asked about haunted hotels in Colorado, The Stanley immediately comes to mind thanks in large part to the terrifying film, The Shining.
-But nestled just southwest, inside Colorado Springs, Colorado lies another haunted hotel for travelers, The Broadmoor.
+For the amateur paranormal investigator and horror fan, if asked about haunted hotels in Colorado, The Haunted Stanley Hotel immediately comes to mind, thanks in large part, to the terrifying film, The Shining.
+But, nestled just southwest, inside Colorado Springs, Colorado, lies another spooky haunted hotel for weary travelers, The Broadmoor Hotel.

 In 1890, a wealthy Prussian Count, by the name of James Pourtales ventured out West to carve out an appealing parcel of land that could be used to cater to the ever-increasing upper class of Colorado.
 This is mostly thanks in large part to the ever-burgeoning prospector business.
 Over twenty-four hundred acres were set aside by Cheyenne lake, with minor amounts of housing and business, but primarily a casino built by Count Pourtales himself.
 A smaller amount of time passed before the casino mysteriously burned down in 1897, but within a year, another was built over top of it, along with the hotel.

 Along the way, the Count developed a partnership with another business couple, Spencer and Julie Penrose.
 As time passed, Julie frequently stayed at the hotel’s penthouse while her husband was away on business.
 Spencer passed in 1939, but Julie lived on until 1956.
 In a much undiscovered and unpublicized event, a week prior to her death, Julie supposedly went missing in a heavily wooded area by the lake.
 She was found unrobed, shaking, and not fully aware of how she had gotten there or where she’d been.
 Seven days later, she passed away.

 Who haunts the Broadmoor Hotel?